syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/contextual-tabs.md

 # Ribbon contextual tabs

-Contextual tabs are similar to Ribbon tabs that show up when you're working on something specific, such as an image or a table.
-Just select an image, table, or any other element, and the relevant tabs with configured options will appear at the Tab panel, allowing you to work faster and more efficiently.
+The Ribbon Contextual tabs are similar to the Ribbon tabs that are displayed on demand based on their needs, such as an image or a table tabs.
+It supports adding all built-in and custom ribbon items to perform specific actions.

 ## Visible tabs

-You can utilize the [visible](../api/ribbon/ribbonContextualTabSettingsModel/#visible) property within each tab to control the visibility of the contextual tab and its associated content.
+You can utilize the [visible](../api/ribbon/ribbonContextualTabSettingsModel/#visible) property to control the visibility of each contextual tab.

 ## Adding contextual tabs

-To add contextual tabs in Syncfusion Ribbon, you can utilize the [contextualTabs](../api/ribbon/#contextualTabs) property.
-This property accepts an array of Ribbon tabs where you can add multiple tabs as per needs.
+You can utilize the [contextualTabs](../api/ribbon/#contextualTabs) property to add contextual tabs in the Ribbon.
+This property accepts an array of Ribbon tabs, where you can add multiple tabs based on your needs.

 {% if page.publishingplatform == "typescript" %}